 There exist a number of fellowships for which you can apply directly before entering graduate school.
 These are prestigious, pay relatively well, and provide you with a great deal of flexibility.
 They are also quite competitive, so talk to your adviser to decide whether it's a good investment of your time to apply.
 Some of the most popular fellowships are:

-- The National Science Foundations Graduate Research Fellowship Program (NSF GRFP)
+- The National Science Foundations Graduate Research Fellowship Program (NSF GRFP) for graduate students pursuing research-based master’s and doctoral degrees.

 - The National Defense Science and Engineering Fellowship Program (NDSEG)